Three killed in Russian attacks in southern Ukraine - local officials | Law-Order

 Oleksandr Prokudin, the governor of the Kherson region, said two men aged 55 and 43 were killed by "targeted fire" on the Kherson trolleybus company in what he described as "another Russian terrorist attack".
 Several other people were injured, he said in a post on the Telegram messaging app.

-Prokudin posted photographs from the scene online, with one showing what appeared to be a dead man in the foreground and two trolleybuses in the background.
+Video footage posted by the regional authorities showed a wounded man on the ground inside the trolleybus company's building, with broken glass and blood on the floor.
+Another dead or wounded man lay on the ground outside, and a man was shown being lifted on a stretcher into an ambulance.

 The prosecutor's office said the attack took place around 10.20 a.m.
-Kyiv time (0720 GMT) and that it had launched an investigation.
+(0720 GMT) and that it had launched an investigation.
 Yuriy Malashko, the governor of the Zaporizhzhia region, wrote on Telegram that a 35-year-old man had been killed in a Russian artillery barrage on the village of Mala Tokmachka and that four people had been wounded elsewhere in the region.

 Russia, which began its full-scale invasion of Ukraine in February 2022, denies targeting civilians.
-Russian forces have continued shelling Kherson from positions they hold in the wider Kherson region despite flooding caused by the destruction of the Khakovka dam, which lies upstream from the city on the Dnipro River.
+Russian forces were pushed out of Kherson city in November and have continued shelling it from positions they hold in the wider Kherson region despite flooding caused by the destruction of the Khakovka dam, which lies upstream from the city on the Dnipro River.

 Kyiv has reported making advances in southern Ukraine in a counterattack against the Russian forces, and both sides have reported heavy fighting in parts of the south.